-Legislation that would create buffer zones around all abortion clinics would mean that certain activities could not take place within 150 meters of abortion clinics – effectively ending the harassment of women outside clinics.
+That’s why we kept pushing for new legislation to introduce buffer zones around clinics.
+A buffer zone would mean that certain activities could not take place within 150 meters of abortion clinics – effectively ending the harassment of women outside clinics.

-This map details anti-abortion activity reported outside clinics in the UK from 2018 onwards:
+This map details anti-abortion activity reported outside clinics in the UK from 2018 onwards.
+50 clinics and hospitals in England and Wales were targeted by these groups over the course of just under 4 years.

 Alliance for Choice